 The rose petals were gathered in summer and turned magically into a rose petal preserve that was later used to fill doughnuts.

-We would spend the whole afternoon picking the most fragrant rose petals we were able to find.
-They usually came from the abundant Rosa rugosa and Rosa centifolia.
+We would spend the whole morning picking the most fragrant roses we were able to find.
+They usually came from the wild growing and incredibly abundant Rosa rugosa and Rosa centifolia rosebushes.

-The rose preserve had a nice creamy texture and would smell and taste just like the roses on a bush.
+The rose preserve had a nice creamy texture and would smell and taste just like the roses on a rosebush.
 The whole summer vacation was captured in small jars.
 Kind of...

 Ingredients:

-• 1 1/2 cup raw coconut sugar or raw cane sugar
+- 1 1/2 cup raw coconut sugar or raw cane sugar, granulated, use more as needed

 Method:

-• Clean the rose petals from all impurities.
-Cut off the white ends as they are rather bitter.
+- Clean the rose petals from all impurities.
+You may want to cut off the white ends as they are rather bitter.
+I sometimes skip that step.

-• Place rose petals in a mixing bowl and add small amount of sugar.
+- Place rose petals in a mortar or a mixing bowl and add small amount of sugar.
 Using a pestle stir the sugar mixing it into the rose petals.
 Add a little lemon juice.
 Stir again.

-• Repeat this action until you have used up all the sugar.
-You should have produced a thick creamy mass.
+- Repeat this action until you have used up all the sugar.
+You should have produced a thick, creamy paste.

-• Transfer the rose preserve into small, clean jars and store in the fridge.
+- Transfer the rose preserve into small, clean jar and store in the fridge.
 Refrigerate after opening, but do not freeze.

-Enjoy in good company on a slice of raw Essene bread, in raw deserts or in smoothies.
+Enjoy in good company on a slice of raw Essene bread or a cracker, to accompany raw vegan cheeses, in raw deserts, ice cream or in smoothies.
 Add a spoonful to a cup of raw yogurt or a bowl of sprouted cereal.
 Use generously during the autumn and winter months to invoke memories of a sun soaked rose garden.

 Slow down and take the time to smell the roses!